klaviyo/klaviyo-android-sdk/README.md

 The queue is persisted to local storage so that data is not lost if the device is offline or the app is terminated.

-Once integrated, your marketing team will be able to better understand your app users' needs and send them timely push notifications via FCM.
+Once integrated, your marketing team will be able to better understand your app users' needs and send them timely push notifications via [FCM (Firebase Cloud Messaging)](https://firebase.google.com/docs/cloud-messaging).

 > ⚠️ **We support Android API level 23 and above** ⚠️